Scriptbash/QRaven/README.md

 <p align ="justify">
 <ul>
 <li>The BasinMaker tools used in the plugins are developped by Ming and its official website can be found at : http://hydrology.uwaterloo.ca/basinmaker </li>
-<li> The GridWeights Generator is made by Julie and the script can be found at : https://github.com/julemai/GridWeightsGenerator </li>
+<li> The GridWeights Generator is made by Juliane and the script can be found at : https://github.com/julemai/GridWeightsGenerator </li>
 <li>The Auto fill rvp template feature is heavily based on RavenR's rvn_rvp_fill_template function by Robert Chlumsky : https://github.com/rchlumsk/RavenR/blob/master/R/rvn_rvp_fill_template.R </li>
 </ul>
 </p>